25prabhu10/notes/docs/Concepts/AWS/AWS_Monitoring_Troubleshooting_Audit.md

 ## X-Ray Write APIs (used by the X-Ray daemon)

 - PutTraceSegments: Uploads segment documents to AWS X-Ray
-- PutTelemetryRecords: Used by the AWS X-Ray daemon to upload telemetry.
+- PutTelemetryRecords: Used by the AWS X-Ray daemon to upload telemetry
   - `SegmentsReceivedCount`, `SegmentsRejectedCounts`, `BackendConnectionErrors`...
 - GetSamplingRules: Retrieve all sampling rules (to know what/when to send)
 - GetSamplingTargets & GetSamplingStatisticSummaries: advanced